zzc-pro/LLM-Overthinking-Notes/README.md

-# Papers about efficient CoT from NeurIPS 2025, ICML 2025, ICLR 2026
+# Papers about efficient CoT from NeurIPS 2025, ICML 2025, ICLR 2026 (Regularly updated)

 ## Table of contents